 Product testing is an essential part of building successful products.
-MLSE Director of Product and Design, Pansy Lee had a lot of wisdom on the subject to share with the attendees at her Speaker Series event in Toronto.
+Former Product Lead at Intuit and current MLSE Director of Product and Design, Pansy Lee had a lot of wisdom on the subject to share with the attendees at her Speaker Series event in Toronto.
 As always, we suggest watching the entire video of her presentation above.

 The highlights of Lee’s Speaker Series presentation are included below.

 How to do Product Testing

 The number one reason start-ups fails is that there was no market need for the product.
 42 percent of start-ups fail for that reason!

 - Minimum success criteria